Svenskt Tenn: 1999 – today

+In 2014, Svenskt Tenn initiated an annual design scholarship, given to a graduate student at Stockholm’s Beckmans College of Design.
+It is one of three collaborations between Svenskt Tenn and the school, alongside a glass-design scholarship and a returning interdisciplinary project in which Visual Communication students at Beckmans interpret research from the Beijer Institute of Ecological Economics.

+In 2024, Svenskt Tenn celebrated 100 years.
+The jubilee was honoured with a series of archival reintroductions as well as an extensive jubilee exhibition at the Liljevalchs ‘kunsthalle’ in Stockholm.
+In 2025, Phaidon published the 400-page monograph Svenskt Tenn: Interiors, edited by Nina Stritzler-Levine.
+The book is the first extensive publication to ever be published about Svenskt Tenn.

 Craftsmanship

 Inspired by the British Arts and Crafts designer William Morris, Ericson held the highest esteem for work that was crafted by hand.
-Today, large portion of Josef Frank's furniture is made at the same carpentry shops in Småland and Södermanland that have been producing them since the 1950s.
+Today, large portion of Josef Frank's furniture is made at the same carpentry shops in the Stockholm area, Småland and Södermanland that have been producing them since the 1930s.
 The glass is made at, among other manufactories, the celebrated Reijmyre glassworks in Östergötland.
 All of Svenskt Tenn's textiles are made from 100 percent cotton and linen.
 The pewter workshops in Western Götaland in Sweden are also counted among Svenskt Tenn's long-time suppliers.